 South Carolina previously had a universal helmet law, requiring motorcycle drivers of all ages to wear a helmet while operating their vehicles.
 This law was enacted in 1967, but changed in 1980 to only apply to drivers under 21.

 Despite South Carolina motorcycle helmet laws, insurance adjusters may argue that your failure to wear a helmet contributed to the severity of the brain injury.
 The adjuster may argue that as a result, the injured biker’s recovery should be limited.
-When dealing with the insurance company - on top of a traumatic brain injury - a lawyer assisting Sumter bikers may be of great help in the negotiations.
+When dealing with the insurance company - on top of a traumatic brain injury - hiring an experienced accident attorney may be of great help in the negotiations.

 How to Seek Damages